0xVector/mmo-rpg/server/README.md

 ### With NodeJS

+Server can be run with only NodeJS, but bun is required as a package manager to install the required dependencies, as there is some problem with dependency resolution when installing using npm.

+1. Install bun (same as above).
-1. Clone with `git clone https://github.com/0xVector/mmo-rpg.git`, then `cd mmo-rpg/server`
+2. Clone with `git clone https://github.com/0xVector/mmo-rpg.git`, then `cd mmo-rpg/server`
-2. Run `npm install` here
+3. Run `bun install` here - the only step that requires bun
+4. Build with `npm run build`
-3. Build with `npm run start:node`
+5. Start the server with `npm run start:node`

 ## Documentation